-It’s that time of year again, where the government robs you of an hour while you sleep.
-Spring forward is much harder on the body than fall back.
+It’s that time of year again, where the government robs you of an hour or gifts you one while you sleep.
+Spring forward is much harder on the body than fall back, but both do some damage.
 There are multiple studies that show car accidents, heart attacks, and strokes go up this time of year.
 Keep your circadian rhythms running smoothly with these small helps.

 Go to Bed Early

 Starting today, go to bed fifteen to thirty minutes earlier.
 This helps your body acclimatize to the bigger shift on Sunday.
 You will be surprised how much this tiny step helps.

 Wake Up Early

 Set your alarm for fifteen minutes early starting tomorrow morning.
 Up it to twenty or thirty on Saturday.
 And do thirty to forty on Sunday.
 That will prep the way for the early start Monday with less stress to you, your heart, and your head.

 Get some short cardio in, especially in the mornings and afternoons, to jumpstart your system.
 Exercise also helps relieve stress and anxiety, both of which increase with this shift.
 Don’t workout too late as this can make you too energetic, focused, and alert to sleep.

 Get Some Sun